pawatsethaput/OpenBank/Ulster-Bank---Hack---Make-The-Bank-OBP-Sandbox.md

 At time of writing, the current **stable** API version is [1.2.1](https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.2.1).
 The active **draft** version is [1.3](https://github.com/OpenBankProject/OBP-API/wiki/REST-API-V1.3.0).

 5. ####Data access
-During the authentication process, the user is redirected by the client application to login and grant access.
+During the authentication process, the user is redirected by the client application to login and grant access to the App.
 For the sandbox you can use the following credentials:
 <br />
 Customer number: 0000094300000
 <br />